What is Vitamin B12?

 Risk Factors of Vitamin B12 deficiency

-- Some of the risk factors are that older people struggle more with B12 levels than younger people.
+- Older people struggle more with B12 levels than younger people.

 - People that have had a recent surgery or difficulty absorbing certain nutrients in the bowel.

-- People that have diabetes or on the medication Metformin
+- People that have diabetes or are on the medication Metformin

 - People that are on a strict vegan diet

 - Those taking long term anti-acids for heartburn.

 Food sources that have high Vitamin B12

 If you look at the list, I don’t see anything that’s actually a vegetable.

 The only “vegetables” or non-meat food sources are things that are “fortified” like packaged cereals etc… so be away that this is a nutrient that supplementing may be important for if you ware on a strictly vegan diet.